Strategy-proof allocation with outside option: Main results

 Because every agent most prefers $ b $, $ p^4 $ is the only ordinally efficient allocation. $ p^5 $ is strictly stochastically dominated by $ p^4 $.
 But because every agent's participation size in $ p^5 $ is one, $ p^5 $ is unbidominated. $ p^3 $ is bidominated by $ p^4 $, because both agents become strictly better off and $ j $'s participation size is increased in $ p^4 $.
 But $ p^3 $ is not-strongly-bidominated, because the only way to strictly stochastically dominate $ p^3 $ is to move probabilities from $ c $ to $ b $ and this makes $ i $ strictly better off but does not increase $ i $'s participation size. \end{example}

-We first present a corollary of Theorem \ref{thm1}.
+We first present a corollary to Theorem \ref{thm1}.
 If an allocation $ p $ is unbidominated, then any allocation $ p' $ that strictly stochastically dominates $ p $ has to be size-equivalent to $ p $.
-So if two strategy-proof mechanisms $ \psi' $ and $ \psi'' $ strictly stochastically dominate some IR and unbidominated mechanism $ \psi $, then $ \psi' $ and $ \psi'' $ are size-equivalent to $ \psi $ and are therefore size-equivalent to each other.
+So if two strategy-proof mechanisms $ \psi' $ and $ \psi'' $ strictly stochastically dominate some IR and unbidominated mechanism $ \psi $, then $ \psi' $ and $ \psi'' $ are respectively size-equivalent to $ \psi $ and therefore are size-equivalent to each other.
 By Theorem \ref{thm1}, under Richness, $ \psi' $ and $ \psi'' $ are welfare-equivalent.
-It means that in terms of welfare at most one strategy-proof mechanism can strictly stochastically dominate an IR and unbidominated mechanism.
-Furthermore, if $ \psi $ is strategy-proof, then $ \psi' $ and $ \psi'' $ have to be welfare-equivalent to $ \psi $, which contradicts the assumption that they strictly stochastically dominate $ \psi $.
-So under Richness, unbidominated mechanisms are on the efficiency frontier of IR and strategy-proof mechanisms.
+It means that in terms of welfare, at most one strategy-proof mechanism can strictly stochastically dominate an IR and unbidominated mechanism.
+Moreover, if $ \psi $ is strategy-proof, then $ \psi' $ and $ \psi'' $ have to be welfare-equivalent to $ \psi $, which means that they cannot strictly stochastically dominate $ \psi $.
+So in the class of IR and strategy-proof mechanisms, unbidominated mechanisms are on the efficiency frontier.

 \begin{corollary} Let $ \psi $ be an IR and unbidominated mechanism.
 Under Richness: \begin{enumerate} \item If $ \psi' $ and $ \psi'' $ are two strategy-proof mechanisms that strictly stochastically dominate $ \psi $, then $ \psi' $ and $ \psi'' $ are welfare-equivalent.